 “We have both worked in fashion for more than 15 years, but with LABELL-D, we feel that we have finally found our purpose in the industry.

-And that’s where Capital City College Group and our training arm, Capital City College Training came in, isn’t it?
+And that’s where Capital City College Group with Visionnaires, our social enterprise, and our training arm, Capital City College Training came in, isn’t it?
 How did we help you?

 “To be honest, I can’t recall exactly how I found out about the programme called Start Up Step Up London, it provides workshops, mentoring and coaching to help start-up businesses get off the ground], but it was a real help to me.